How to Build an MVP: Complete Guide (Including AI MVPs in 2026)

 Should-have: Features that add usability but are not critical to validation.

-Could-have: Nice-to-have improvements that can wait until scaling.
+Could-have: Nice-to-have improvements that can wait for later versions.

-Won’t-have: Features intentionally excluded from the MVP to avoid scope creep.
+Won't-have: Features intentionally excluded to avoid scope creep.

 Example: For a customer support chatbot MVP, the must-have could be answering FAQs with AI.
-Should-haves might include sentiment detection, while features like multilingual support could be reserved for later releases.
+Should-haves might include sentiment detection, while multilingual support is reserved for later releases.

-Expert Tip: Ruthless prioritization is key.
-Many AI MVPs fail because teams spread efforts across multiple half-baked features instead of validating the one feature that proves business value.
+Many AI MVPs fail because teams spread effort across multiple half-baked features instead of validating the one feature that proves business value.

 Step 5: Build the AI MVP Prototype